 4. Provide accurate and complete bibliographical information.
 All references cited in the manuscript should be listed in a reference list at the end of the manuscript and use APA Style, 7th Edition (see http://owl.english.purdue.edu/owl/resource/560/01/)

 5. No author identification should appear in the manuscript.
 Do not reference your own work or your school in a way that compromises the blind review process.
 Use pseudonyms for students’ or colleagues’ names.
 All blinded references can be re-inserted should your work be accepted for publication.

 6. Put the title and name(s) of author(s), their email addresses, and an abstract (for feature articles) on a separate cover sheet.
 Abstracts should be limited to approximately 50 words.
 For the primary author or contact person, also include a work address and telephone number.

-The Indiana Mathematics Teacher Editorial Panel consists of Editors, Associate Editors, Department Editors, and a Copy Editor.
-The Editors receive manuscripts from potential authors via email, make initial reviews, send manuscripts for feature articles to reviewers, send manuscripts for departments to Department Editors, edit manuscripts, and communicate with authors The also manage the production, printing, and mailing of the journal.
-The Associate Editors review manuscripts, work with Editors to make decisions, and write recommendations for authors.
+The Indiana Mathematics Teacher Editorial Panel consists of Editors, Department Editors, and a Copy Editor.
+The Editors receive manuscripts from potential authors via email, make initial reviews, send manuscripts for feature articles to reviewers, send manuscripts for departments to Department Editors, edit manuscripts, and communicate with authors.
+They also manage the production, printing, and mailing of the journal.
 The Department Editors recruit, review, and develop manuscripts appropriate for the journal’s departments.
 The Copy Editor edits manuscripts after being submitted for publication.
 Current editorial panel members are:

 Call for Reviewers

 All feature articles are peer reviewed and feedback will be shared with the author.
-If you are interested in serving as a reviewer, contact Doris Mohr at email@example.com or Sheryl Stump at firstname.lastname@example.org.
+If you are interested in serving as a reviewer, contact Mark Creager at email@example.com and/or Andrew Gatza at firstname.lastname@example.org.